freerainboxbox/JS8File/README.md

 ## How do I use it?

 You need a C compiler and `make`.
-If you're on Windows, either use MinGW or just run it on a WSL distro.
+If you're on Windows, either use Cygwin or just run it on a WSL distro.
+If you try to compile this program for Windows natively, you will need to increase the stack size manually (the default is 1 MiB, where for Linux it's 8 MiB).
+Standard streams expect text, not binary in this mode, so you may encounter undefined behavior.
+Use natively on Windows at your own risk.

 Clone the repo and just run `make` inside the repo directory.
 This will produce `js8file-enc` and `js8file-dec`.